 Cell Culture Sera

-Market demand for cell transfection reagents is expected to grow because of its numerous applications in the production of various recombinants, cell therapies, CRISPR/Cas9 systems and more.
+Market demand for cell transfection reagents is expected to grow because of their numerous applications in the production of various recombinants, cell therapies, CRISPR/Cas9 systems and more.
 Additionally, cell transfection reagents play a crucial role in the COVID-19 vaccine race.
-Along with non-lipid-based transfection reagents, the report predicts lipid-based transfection reagents will be the fastest growing product segments.
+Along with non-lipid-based transfection reagents, the report predicts lipid-based transfection reagents will be the fastest-growing product segment.
 For lipid-based transfection reagents, rising interest in applied R&D for drug discovery and clinical trials is the root of strong demand.
-Once again, China and India are predicted to be the main growth drivers for transfection reagent in general due to both regions’ investment in healthcare infrastructure.
-In 2019, MilliporeSigma, Roche and Thermo Fisher are the top cell transfection reagent suppliers.
+Once again, China and India are predicted to be the main growth drivers for transfection reagents in general due to both regions’ investment in healthcare infrastructure.
+In 2019, MilliporeSigma, Roche and Thermo Fisher are the top cell transfection, reagent suppliers.
 New products are being introduced for the cell transfection reagents sector.
-This April, Polyplus announced it would launch a transfection reagent product to assist drug development firms in large-scale manufacturing of cell and gene therapies.
+This April, Polyplus announced it would launch a transfection reagent product to assist drug development firms in the large-scale manufacturing of cell and gene therapies.